BharathSrinath/Web-Development/c/Algorithms.md

 # 1. Notations
-Big O notation, Omega notation, and Theta notation are the notations used in computer science to describe the time or space complexity of algorithms.
+Big O notation, Omega notation, and Theta notation are the notations used in computer science to describe the time of algorithms.
 They are used to provide different insights into the performance of an algorithm and how it behaves under different conditions.
+When we use "Big O" notation to describe an algorithm's time complexity, we are estimating how the algorithm's execution time grows with the size of the input.
 # Big O notation (O):
     # It represents the upper bound or worst-case time complexity of an algorithm.
     # It tells us the maximum amount of time an algorithm will take to complete its task as the input size grows.